Alcsaw/next-level-week-3/README.md

 You need yarn package manager and expo-cli to run this project locally.

 1. Clone the repo;
+2. Setup .env in backend/.env (see the env.example for more information);
-2. Start the back end:
+3. Start the back end:
   ```bash
   cd backend
   yarn
   yarn typeorm migration:run
   yarn dev
   ```
+4. Setup .env in web/.env (see the env.example for more information);
-3. Start the front end:
+5. Start the front end:
   ```bash
   cd web
   yarn
   yarn start
   ```
+6. Setup .env.js in mobile\src\config\environment\dev.env.example.js (see the dev.env.example.js for more information);
-4. Start the mobile app:
+7. Start the mobile app:
   ```bash
   cd mobile
   yarn